We're giving you the chance to win back the value of your meal - every time you dine this month!

 chef's counter at muse tom aikens

-What: Tom Aikens isn't a chef short of experience when it comes to Michelin star kitchens, but having taken a five-year break from the London fine-dining scene Muse once again sees him awarded a star.
+What: Tom Aikens isn't a chef short of experience when it comes to Michelin star kitchens, but having taken a five-year break from the London fine-dining scene, Muse put him back on London's Michelin star map.
 The intimate 25-cover space serves a series of tasting menus which take their inspiration from different points in Aikens' past, artfully presented - often by Aikens himself on the pass.

 Where: 38 Groom Place, SW1X 7BA